B00ze64/FF-Menu-Icon-Plus-CSS/README.md

 # Pre-Requisites

 Besides copying all the project's files correctly in your profile/chrome folder and modifying your *userChrome.css* and *userContent.css*, there is only one pre-requisite.
-Basically, if you want to style the bookmarks folders correctly, you need **Aris-t2's css/generalui/bookmark_icons_colorized.css** and the images it references.
-That file needs to be *@import'ed* in your userChrome/userContent **BEFORE** the MIP/CSS files, which override the images used by the former.
+Basically, if you want to style the bookmarks folders correctly, you need **Aris-t2's css/generalui/bookmark_icons_colorized.css** file.
+For v2.0 of **MIP/CSS**, I've included the images that this file requires, in the "image" folder, so all you need is Aris's **bookmark_icons_colorized.css** file.
+That file needs to be in the **css/generalui** folder, and *@import'ed* in your userChrome/userContent files **BEFORE** the **MIP/CSS** files, the later of which override the images used by the former.
 The **bookmark_icons_colorized.css** and related files can be found at Aris-t2's [CustomCSSforFx](https://github.com/Aris-t2/CustomCSSforFx).

+# Supported Versions

+This project began with Firefox 78 if I recall correctly.
+Adjustments were made as Firefox evolved.
+Previous menus are still supported, but some icons might no longer work on previous versions.
+This is especially true for the SVG theme, where I've had to adjust to Mozilla moving and renaming icons.

+This project is currently tested on Windows 7 in 1080p 100% scaling with the Light Theme, where the PNG images look really good.
+If you use the Dark Theme, you might prefer the SVG icons.
+The same for very high DPI screens with 125% scaling or more, as SVG scales really well; PNG icons are resized instead of scaled on high DPI screens and they become a little blurry.
+I do have a Win10 installation in progress but I have not tested **MIP/CSS** on that yet, and if Firefox uses different menus/panels on that version of the O/S then things might not work as intended.
+I'll test this on Win10 eventually.

 # The Icon Themes

-The original Menu Icon Plus XUL extension included 5 themes, and **FF-Menu-Icon-Plus-CSS (MIP/CSS)** includes all 5, plus 3 more: There is a **Firefox SVG** theme which uses exclusively built-in Firefox SVG icons, a **Firefox** "Theme" which you can use to override icons from other themes with the old PNG icons from Firefox 24 and 52, and **Fugue Plus** which is a mix of Fugue and whatever icon I find better looking from the other themes.
+The original Menu Icon Plus XUL extension included 5 themes, and **Menu Icon Plus CSS (MIP/CSS)** includes all 5, plus 3 more: There is a **Firefox SVG** theme which uses exclusively built-in Firefox SVG icons, a **Firefox** "Theme" which you can use to override icons from other themes with the old PNG icons from Firefox 24 and 52, and **Fugue Plus** which is a mix of Fugue and whatever icon I find better looking from the other themes.
 I have tested all of them when I first created their CSS, but the only theme I've really spent a lot of time on is **Fugue Plus**, and it's the only one I really test when I do updates.
 You are encouraged to open issues and make corrections or suggestions, especially for **Firefox SVG**, which I am only keeping working and not looking at Mozilla's new SVG icons as they become available.

-All the Major themes include the icons from all the other themes commented out.
-This makes it easy for you to pick the theme you like most, and exchange the icons you don't with ones you do.
-You are encouraged to do this.

 All the Themes in Alphabetical order:

 1. **The Crystal Project**
     1. http://www.everaldo.com/
     2. https://commons.wikimedia.org/wiki/Category:Crystal_Project

-2. The **Firefox** Theme (overrides some icons with old FF24/52 ones; can be used alone)
+2. The **Firefox** Theme (overrides some icons with old FF24/52 ones; Menus can be used alone)

 3. The **Firefox SVG** Theme (uses built-in Firefox SVG icons)